 An alternative to creating a new repository locally is through initiating a new project in the remote repository (in this case GitHub) and then creating a local copy, a process which is usually referred to as cloning.

 To do so, users will need to log into their remote repository account and navigate to the section New repository (Supplementary Figure 1).
-This will take a user to a form to populate basic information of the new project such as the repository name (rwe_study) and choose basic settings such as if the repository should be private or public and if README.md (see Section 3.4) and .gitignore (see Section 3.5.1) files should be automatically created (Supplementary Figure 2).
+This will take a user to a form to populate basic information of the new project such as the repository name (rwe_study) and choose basic settings such as if the repository should be private or public and if README.md (see Section 3.4) and .gitignore (see Section 3.5.2 and Section 3.9) files should be automatically created (Supplementary Figure 2).

 Now we can copy the pre-populated repository to our local machine by copy-pasting the link given under Clone > Copy HTTPS into the CLI (Supplementary Figure 3):